-Orb Weavers - Family Araneidae is a huge group of spiders with 3500 species worldwide, 180 of which call North America home.
-These spiders vary greatly in color, shape and size, measuring between 2 - 30mm (1/16 -- 1 1/4") long.
-Males are generally much smaller than females.
+Orb Weavers – Family Araneidae is a huge group of spiders with 3500 species worldwide, 180 of which call North America home.
+These spiders vary greatly in color, shape and size, measuring between 2 – 30mm (1/16 — 1 1/4″) long.

 Lynx Spiders – Family Oxyopidae are diurnal, that is, they hunt during daylight hours.
 Their hunts are conducted much like those of their namesake; they roam the foliage looking for prey.

 Their eyesight is not as keen as jumping spiders, and they more often use the “wait and pounce” hunting tactic most often associated with the (equally well) camouflaged crab spiders.